carpedm20/MemN2N-tensorflow/README.md

 This code requires [Tensorflow](https://www.tensorflow.org/).
 There is a set of sample Penn Tree Bank (PTB) corpus in `data` directory, which is a popular benchmark for measuring quality of these models.
 But you can use your own text data set which should be formated like [this](data/).

-You need to python package future.
+When you use docker image tensorflw/tensorflow:latest-gpu, you need to python package future.

     $ pip install future